 de Patti Gulick KC9LYE

-Please check Hamfesters.org for club updates.
+Please visit Hamfesters.org for updates.

-Roll: Nora KC9MLV, Jim W9JPR, Kurt WB9FMC, Steve W9KXT, Don KC9EQQ, Gene W9PNG, Bob N9WDV, John KB9FQB, Dennis KC9DSP, Keli KD9YDT, Patti KC9LYE, (Cindy N9CAS, attended on Zoom).
+Roll: Nora KC9MLV, Jim W9JPR, Kurt WB9FMC, Steve W9KXT, Don KC9EQQ, Cindy N9CAS, Bob N9WDV, John KB9FQB, Patti KC9LYE

 Volunteers Needed